edicoehf/Tjonustukerfi/README.md

 * To run in detached mode run:
     * docker-compose up -d

-How to turn off docker-compose: <br />
+How to turn off docker-compose:
-* If ran in detached mode run:
+* If the program was run in detached mode run:
     * docker-compose down
-* If ran not in detacked mode use ctrl + c
+* If not in detached mode use ctrl + c

 # Running in production
 ## WebApi